How to publish with EESC

 - Periodic confirmation of content

-If you have an idea for a potential publishing project (new or a revision), please ask your program leader or administrator for input and approval.
+If you have an idea for a potential project (new or a revision), please ask your program leader or administrator for input and approval.

 Your project manger may also visit with you about publishing your project through the Pacific Northwest publishing cooperative.
 To learn more about PNW publishing, see the Author's Guide to Pacific Northwest Extension Publishing (pdf, 166 kb).